Fair Exploration via Axiomatic Bargaining: Nash Solution and Price of Fairness

-Now for an instance $\cI$, let $s^g(\cI) = \sup_{\pi \in \conspolicies^{+}(\cI)} \ugain^g(\pi, \cI)$ be the maximum achievable utility gain (or equivalent, the largest reduction in regret possible) for group $g$, where $\conspolicies^{+}(\cI) = \{\pi \in \conspolicies: \ugain^g(\pi, \cI) \geq 0 \; \forall g \in \cG\}$.
-Then, $R(\cI) = {\min_{g \in \cG} s^g(\cI)}/{\max_{g \in \cG} s^g(\cI)}$ is a measure of the inherent asymmetry of the instance $\cI$ with respect to utility gain across groups.
-We show: \begin{theorem} For an instance $\cI$ of the grouped $K$-armed bandit, $\pof(\cI) \leq 1 - R(\cI) \frac{2 \sqrt{G}-1}{G}$. \end{theorem} The proof relies on an analysis of the price of fairness for general convex allocation problems in \cite{bertsimas2011price} and may be found in \cref{app:pof_proofs}.
-The key takeaway from this result is that, treating the inherent asymmetry $R(\cI)$ as a constant, the price of fairness grows {\em sub-linearly} in the number of groups $G$.
-It is unclear we can expect this with other fairness solution concepts: for instance, we would expect the price of fairness under a max-min solution to grown linearly with the number of groups \citep{bertsimas2011price}.
-Further, whereas the bound above depends on the topology of the instance only through $R(\cI)$, a topology specific analysis may well yield stronger results.
-For instance: \begin{proposition} Let $\cI$ be an instance such that for every arm $a \in \cA$, either $\cG_a = \cG$ or $|\cG_a| = 1$.
+Whereas the bound above depends on the topology of the instance only through $r(\cI)$, a topology specific analysis may well yield stronger results.
+For instance, we exploit the structure of a special class of grouped $K$-armed bandit instances to derive the following improved upper bound: \begin{proposition} Let $\cI$ be an instance of grouped K-armed bandits such that for every arm $a \in \cA$, either $\cG_a = \cG$ or $|\cG_a| = 1$.
 Then $\pof(\cI) \leq \frac{1}{2}$. \end{proposition} This result shows that for a specific class of topologies, the price of fairness is a constant independent of any parameters including the number of groups or the mean rewards.
 In Section~\ref{sec:experiments} we study the price of fairness computationally in the context of random families of instances.